infantiablue/techika/src/blog/posts/is-it-a-tool-or-an-agent-five-question-test.md

   - architecture
 imageAlt: Is It a Tool or an Agent?
 A Five-Question Test
 ---
+When reading the book Nexus: [A Brief History of Information Networks from the Stone Age to AI](https://www.penguinrandomhouse.com/books/762444/nexus-by-yuval-noah-harari/) by Yuval Noah Harari, the author stated:
+AI differs from previous inventions because it processes information independently to make decisions and generate ideas, functioning as an agent rather than a passive tool.

-Every product brief I read these days calls something an agent.
+Recently, almost everything I read these days calls something an agent.
 A code autocomplete is an agent.
 An assistant that rewrites your subject line is an agent.
-A bot that files your Jira tickets is, apparently, an agent.
+A bot that files your Jira tickets is, apparently, an agent ....

-I don't think this is a vocabulary quibble.
-It changes how much monitoring you owe a system, and it changes how much ceremony you're allowed to skip.
+I don't think this is a vocabulary quibble, yet it changes how much monitoring you owe a system, and it changes how much ceremony you're allowed to skip.
 But the label is doing bad work.

 Here's the part nobody says out loud: **agent is not a property of the model.
 It's a property of the system you wrapped around the model.** The same model can sit inside a tool on Monday and an agent on Tuesday.
-What changes is not intelligence.
-It's how much the system can do on its own and how hard it is to take back.
+What changes is not the intelligence, but it's about how much the system can do on its own and how hard it is to take back your control.

 ## Why the label is useless

 The strongest version of the "it's an agent" argument comes from Yuval Noah Harari in *Nexus*.
 He writes that a knife doesn't decide what to cut, but AI can process information and make decisions by itself.
 His conclusion is blunt: "AI isn't a tool, it's an agent."

 On capability, he's right.
 The model does make decisions.
 But the jump from "can decide" to "is an agent" is where the market does its favorite trick: it collapses a whole spectrum into one word.
-In practice that same model powers suggestions in your editor, a command palette in your terminal, and a system that moves real money at 3am.
+In real world, that same model powers suggestions in your editor, run custom scripts behind the screen, and a system that moves real money at 3am.
 Calling all three "agents" tells you nothing about how to build or govern them.
 The behavior tells you.

 ## The five questions